 “Social Justice and Earthcare Working Group

-to the retailers we regularly use and ask them for a copy of their
+· Writing to retailers and ask them for a copy of

-Modern Slavery Report.
-Each company in Australia with a turnover
+their Modern Slavery Report.
+Each company in Australia with a

-of more than $100M is now required to report annually on action
+turnover of more than $100M is required to report annually on

-taken to ensure their supply chains do not exploit workers, see
+action taken to ensure their supply chains do not exploit workers,

 · Get involved with the Transparency International Australian